sensu/sensu-go-workshop/docs/SETUP.md

    Once `docker-compose` is done standing up our systems we should be able to login to the Sensu Go dashboard!
-If you have deployed the workshop environment on your local machine, visit http://localhost:3000/, otherwise use the corresponding IP address for your Docker host in place of "localhost".
+If you have deployed the workshop environment on your local machine, visit http://localhost:3000/, otherwise use the corresponding IP address or hostname for your Docker host in place of "localhost".

    _NOTE: you may login to the dashboard using the username and password provided in the `.env` file._